merative/curam-kubernetes/helm-charts/spm/README.md

 ## Introduction

-* The SPM chart is the umbrella Helm chart for IBM Cúram Social Program Management (SPM) Platform responsible for coordinating the deployment of the application across multiple subcharts.
+* The SPM chart is the umbrella Helm chart for Cúram Platform responsible for coordinating the deployment of the application across multiple subcharts.

 ## Chart Details